elastic/elasticsearch-k8s-metrics-adapter/README.md

 ## Configuration

+Configuration file is expected to be available in the file `config/config.yml`.
+An example is available [here](deploy/elasticsearch-adapter.yaml).

-Metrics discovery configuration is [hard coded](pkg/config/default.yaml) at the moment.
+### Metrics discovery

-The configuration contains the information required to discover the metrics exposed by the adapter:
+The `metricSets` section contains the information required to discover the metrics exposed by the adapter:

 ```yaml
 metricSets: